Cappadocia

 As night falls over Goreme the evening call to prayer sounds.
 After dinner, Goreme’s streets were still very much alive and I went shopping with some friends.
 A shop selling trinkets in front caught my eye because of the unusual jewelry displayed and after exploring inside, we met the owner who explained how he sells antique tribal jewelry and also fashions his own designs with motifs native to the region.
 We conversed with him long into the night.
 He offered some of his homemade wine and showed us his collection of turkish rugs, explaining how the traditional pigments are derived and the cultural symbolism behind the patterns.

-We spoke at length about the changes in the world post digital revolution, and the routes young people now must take to establish themselves.
+We spoke at length about the changes in the world post digital revolution and the routes young people now must take to establish themselves.
 We talked about local culture in Goreme and how travelers experience unfamiliar places for the first time.
 And because it was now very late, he gave us each respectively a ride to our hotels.

-I had wanted to do the moonlight tour of the valley because I had heard it was incredible, however the moon phase was not right so the night tour was canceled.
+I had wanted to do the moonlight tour of the valley because I had heard it was incredible, however, the moon phase was not right so the night tour was canceled.
 A local friend generously offered to drive me to some areas they knew, so that I could see the famous Cappadocian landscapes by night.
 I got way more then I expected.

-The stars were bright, the night peacefully quiet.
-We explored the spooky dark halls of a convent hewn from the rock, hiked in Love Valley pondering the mysteries of the universe, visited a local bar and danced and went to a secret overlook to see Goreme’s lights from above.
+The stars were bright, and the night was peacefully quiet.
+We explored the spooky dark halls of a convent hewn from the rock, hiked in Love Valley pondering the mysteries of the universe, visited a local bar and danced, and went to a secret overlook to see Goreme’s lights from above.
 I got back barely in time to sleep maybe two hours, pack and catch my morning flight to Istanbul.

 Turkish hospitality is unsurpassed throughout the world, and you will particularly feel it here in the magical region of Cappadocia.